acl-org/reverie/authorchecklist.md

 ## Paper Format

-- [ ] The paper follows page limits (8 for long, 4 for short, not including limitations and ethics sections).
+- [ ] The paper follows page limits (8 for long, 4 for short, not including limitations and ethical considerations).
-- [ ] The paper has a section titled "Limitations" after the conclusion (*not* in the appendices).
-- [ ] The Limitations section only includes the discussion of limitations, and no new experiments, figures or analysis.
+- [ ] The paper has a section titled "Limitations", the placement of which follows the [ACL formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html).
+This section can only include the discussion of limitations, and no new experiments, figures or analysis.
 - [ ] The paper follows [ACL formatting](https://acl-org.github.io/ACLPUB/formatting.html).
 You are encouraged to use the [ACL pubcheck tool](https://github.com/acl-org/aclpubcheck) to check for common problems.
 There is an official [Overleaf template](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).
 Note that this template has a `[review]` setting that must be on for the submission.
+Note that **[ACLPUB formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) were updated in January 2024 with clarifications on font size in figures and tables, placement of limitations and ethical considerations sections, and two-column formatting of appendices.**
 - [ ] The limitations section, the optional ethical considerations section, references, and appendices should be included in the pdf for the paper (not counting towards the page limit), and not be submitted as a separate PDF.
 - [ ] There are no comments or any leftover meta-text from prior revisions.